 Stang served from 2003-2006 as senior political staff under U.S. Department of the Treasury Cabinet Secretary John Snow, during the George W. Bush Presidential Administration.
 He has an established and significant body of work in the credit union industry, having previously served as a Vice President at the Texas Credit Union League and as a Senior Vice President for one of the nation’s largest credit unions in Arizona.
 There he provided oversight of strategic growth and development.
 Stang began his career as a manager of a central Minnesota credit union.

-In March of 2019 Stang was elected Vice Chair of the Credit Union National Association’s Board of Directors.
-In that role, he also serves as Chairman of CUNA’s Advocacy Committee.
-Stang has served on CUNA’s Board of Directors since 2013, most recently holding the positions of Secretary and Treasurer.
+In February of 2020, Stang was elected Chair of the Credit Union National Association’s Board of Directors.
+Stang has served on CUNA’s Board of Directors since 2013, most recently holding the positions of Vice Chair, Secretary, and Treasurer.

 Stang holds a Master’s Degree from The College of St. Scholastica in St. Paul, Minnesota, a Bachelor’s Degree from Concordia University in St. Paul, and an Associate of Applied Science Degree from St. Cloud Technical College in St. Cloud, Minnesota.
 Stang also earned Credit Union Development Educator (CUDE) distinction from the National Credit Union Foundation.